Family Business Dynamics: What the Term Actually Means—and Why It Matters

 Why This Matters

 "Family business dynamics" is not a diagnosis.
-It is a placeholder for something the family has not yet been able to name.
+It is a placeholder for something the family has not yet been able to name: the deeply anchored patterns that each member carries.

-The advisors you work with are equipped to manage the structural layer: governance, ownership, succession planning.
-Family business psychotherapy works at the relational layer beneath it.
-Where the patterns that govern every interaction were formed, and where they can be changed.
+The advisors you work with are equipped to manage the structural layer: governance, ownership, succession planning, and strategic conversations.

 I hope you find this helpful.